 Subject or Course Guides are a great place to go to find out about a subject (If this is the subject you seek, you are already here!).

-Search-A-Roo is a good place to start [more information].
+Search-A-Roo is a good place to start (go to guide for more information).
 It searches several of our databases and catalogs simultaneously.
 This is not to be used for in-depth research.

 Use the databases directly for in-depth research on a topic.
 If you know exactly what book (or DVD, etc.) that you want, use the catalog directly.